 In 1895, the city of Green Bay saw two influential events take place.
 Indeed, these occasions spurred lasting change upon the citizens of Green Bay, Wisconsin.
 The first would be annexation of Fort Howard and Green Bay, which were situated on opposite banks of the Fox River.
 But, later that year, and just as importantly, the city of Green Bay witnessed its first organized football game.

 By 1919, the organization known as the Green Bay Packers was founded.
-Today, the team remains as an iconic brand, and the Green Bay Packer Hall of Fame tells unveils the past century of American football in the city.
+Today, the team remains as an iconic brand, and the Green Bay Packer Hall of Fame unveils the past century of American football in the city.

 The Paper Discovery Center